mruiter/com.neo/README.md

 Todo

-Power report from Power Switching Plug is not reporting in
+Some users report no Lux from Motion Sensor.
+If you can, please sens in a debug of the PIR sending its data.
+All my PIRs are reporting in Lux so hard to troubleshoot